learn-static/hist-320/content/2-dh.md

 - **Example:** The word "love" might appear 200 times in a 100,000-word book and 200 times in a 50,000-word book.
 The word has the same raw frequency in both books, but the 50,000-word book has a higher relative frequency of the word "love" because there are a fewer number of words in the book.

-To assign word frequency, we will use a tool that processes our unstructured text data as a **bag of words**, keeping track of the number of times the words appear, but not the grammar or order of the words.
+To assign word frequency, we will use a tool that processes our unstructured text data to determine the number of times the words appear.
-The output of this analysis might take the form of a table displaying words and their frequencies:
+The output of this analysis can be visualized as a simple table displaying words and their frequencies:

 {% include figure.html img="table.png" alt="voyant table visualization" caption="A Table Produced Using Voyant Tools" %}

-Or a word cloud:
+Or as a word cloud:

 {% include figure.html img="cirrus.jpg" alt="voyant word cloud visualization" caption="A Word Cloud Produced Using Voyant Tools" %}